• Agents

 }

-# Delete every post by iterating through IDs
+# Deletes every post by iterating IDs

 for id in $(seq 1 1000); do

-curl -X DELETE https://app.example.com/api/posts/$id
+curl -X DELETE https://yourapp.com/api/posts/$id

 done

-// app/api/posts/[id]/route.ts — FIXED
+// app/api/posts/[id]/route.ts — fixed

 export async function DELETE(